helghast098/Threaded-HTTP-Server-C/README.md

 # Simple Multithreaded Server in C by Fabert C.
 ## Cloning Repository
 To clone the repository: `https://github.com/helghast098/Simple-C-Server.git`
+## Repository Structure
+The repository has the following file structure:

 ```bash
 | README.md (This File)
 ├──